BotInABoxER/codercar-site/docs/setup/bom/materials.md

 ### Bill of Materials

-This page is a list of materials that you will need to build your very own Project Rover robot.
+This page is a list of materials that you will need to build your very own CodeRcar robot.

 **Every product link on this page points to an eBay listing, but you can also buy the parts you need on the [Bot-In-a-Box Store](https://botinabox.ca/shop).
 On the store you'll also find Amazon.ca links for many of the same products, if you go onto a given product's page.
 To be honest, I would appreciate it if you bought the products you need from one of the eBay/Amazon links, and not from the store itself.
 (I make a bit of money off each sale either way, but with eBay/Amazon you don't pay any extra because I don't have to mark the orders up, and they'll ship faster.)
 Anyway, that's my little disclaimer.
-Enjoy Project Rover's Site!**
+Enjoy CodeRcar's Site!**

-It's worth mentioning that Project Rover is a DIY kit, and while it has been designed to be as easy to build as possible, the process is quite involved, and requires access to both a 3D printer and a soldering iron.
+It's worth mentioning that CodeRcar is a DIY kit, and while it has been designed to be as easy to build as possible, the process is quite involved, and requires access to both a 3D printer and a soldering iron.
 It is recommended to read through at least the Printing and Assembly portions of this site before diving in and purchasing all the components you'll need, if only to ensure you know into what it is you're getting yourself.

-The following items are necessary for building a **Project Rover Deci** (basically the absolute minimum to get a Project Rover up and rolling):
+The following items are necessary for building a **CodeRcar Deci** (basically the absolute minimum to get a CodeRcar up and rolling):

 - [A Raspberry Pi Zero W with soldered male headers](https://ebay.to/2vXeEi7) - A tiny computer